spokestack/spokestack-android/README.md

 Spokestack provides an extensible speech recognition pipeline for the Android platform.
-It includes a variety of built-in speech processors for Voice Activity Detection (VAD) and Automatic Speech Recognition (ASR) via popular speech recognition services, such as the Google Speech API and Bing Speech API.
+It includes a variety of built-in speech processors for Voice Activity Detection (VAD) and Automatic Speech Recognition (ASR) via popular speech recognition services such as the Google Speech API and Azure Speech API.

 See the [documentation](https://spokestack.io/docs) for a lot more information